IngmarBitter/defenders/md/Salvation/Baptism.md

 ### Baptism by Full Immersion

-Baptism should be by full immersion, because of at least these five different reasons:
+There are several compelling reasons to practice baptism by full immersion:

-**Greek word meaning:** Baptisms in the New Testament are described with the word "βαπτίζω" (baptizo), which primarily means "to immerse," "to submerge," or "to dip."
+**Meaning of the Greek Word:** The New Testament term "βαπτίζω" (baptizo) means "to immerse," "to submerge," or "to dip."
 It was used in various contexts, such as the sinking of a ship, the dyeing of a garment (where the cloth is completely dipped into dye), or the drawing of water by dipping a vessel.
 All of those result in the object of baptizo being fully submerged.

-**Match with symbolism:** Being burried with Christ into death (Rom 6:3, above) is only meaningful if the believer is fully submerged.
+**Symbolism Alignment:** The symbolism of being buried with Christ (Romans 6:3) resonates most meaningfully when the believer is fully submerged.

-**WWJD:** Jesus set an example of full immersion at his own baptism.
+**Jesus' Example:** Jesus Himself was baptized by full immersion in the Jordan River.

 !!!
     9 In those days Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.
 10 ​Coming up out of the water, He immediately saw the heavens opened and the Spirit descending on Him like a dove.
     - Mark 1:9-10 MEV

-**New Testament Style**: Other New Testament accounts of Baptisms were in a river when a caraffe of water was closer and easier to use, but nonetheless the baptism was in the river, suggesting that it was by full immersion.
+**New Testament Practice**: Other New Testament accounts of Baptisms were rivers when a caraffe of water was closer and easier to use, but nonetheless the baptism was in a river, suggesting that it was by full immersion.

 !!!
     The whole region of Judea and all the people of Jerusalem went out to him [John the Baptist] and were all baptized by him in the Jordan River, confessing their sins.